rubenboynas/lapapps-legal/general-terms.md

 I reserve the right to modify these Terms at any time.
 I will notify users of any changes by updating the "Last Updated" date at the top of this document or through an in-app notification.
 Continued use of the App after changes constitutes acceptance of the new Terms.

 ## 10. Governing Law
-These Terms shall be governed and construed in accordance with the laws of [YOUR COUNTRY/REGION], without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of Spain, without regard to its conflict of law provisions.

 ## 11. Contact Information
 If you have any questions about these Terms, please contact me at: